-Had this year been only about good songs, TV shows and movies, plays, concerts, evening meals, seeing friends, swimming, reading and holidays, it might rank among my top ten favourite years since I was born.
-However, three major factors make me consider 2025 one of the worst years in my personal experience, and probably one of the very worst years of the past century (easily in the top 12% of worst years since 2000) geo-politically.
+Had this year been only about good songs, TV shows and movies, plays, concerts, seeing friends, swimming, reading and holidays, it might rank among my top ten favourite years since I was born.
+However, three major factors make me consider 2025 one of the worst years in my personal experience, and probably one of the very worst years of the past century geo-politically.

 1. My mother died.
-I won't write more here about this, but as you can imagine, this has been the saddest and most upsetting personal life event since the death of my father 20 some years ago.
-Then three family members died (an uncle and aunt).
-Very sad.
+I won't write more here about this, but as you can imagine, this has been the saddest and most upsetting personal life event since the death of my father.

-2. Trump, the war against Ukraine, and war and suffering in the Middle East, not to mention other wars and tragedies and terror attacks, led to a geo-political instability "at home and abroad" - with American democracy being undermined as perhaps never before, not even during the Nixon period, aided and abetted by at least one or two super-rich titans of technology who seem hellbent on supporting neo-fascism and extreme right-wing groups, parties and views globally, to destabilise democratic systems and nations.
+2. Trump, the war against Ukraine, and war and suffering in the Middle East, not to mention other wars and tragedies and terror attacks, led to a geo-political instability "at home and abroad" - with American democracy being undermined as perhaps never before, not even during the Nixon period.

 3. The environment.
-Without even considering the existential risk to all humanity from nuclear weapons, human-engineered bio-weapons, killer robots, or a new pandemic like avian flu, a super-volcano or asteroid, or an anti-human superintelligence - each of which could destroy the human race in the next few decades - the climate catastrophe IS going to kill off many humans and animals, and ruin our civilisations, in the next few decades, probably.
+Without even considering the existential risk to all humanity from nuclear weapons, bio-weapons, nanotech, a new pandemic like avian flu, or an anti-human superintelligence - each of which could destroy the human race in the next few decades - the climate catastrophe IS going to kill off many humans and animals, and ruin our civilisations, in the next few decades, probably.
 Bleak stuff.

-If one adds aspects of local and national politics in the UK (a weak prime minister, the rise of extreme right populism, collapse of a sense of day to day competence and a sense instead of a total-shittiness to services and those in power, and a declining economy), 2025 was for many people often depressing, scary and shocking.
-No wonder so many have taken refuge in entertainment, exercise, escapism, games, hobbies, with mental health challenges on the rise.
+If one adds aspects of local and national politics in the UK (a weak prime minister, the rise of extreme right populism), 2025 was for many people often depressing, scary and shocking.
+No wonder so many took refuge in entertainment, escapism, games, with mental health challenges on the rise.

-Absurdly, I had a few wonderful holidays, especially to Madrid and France, this year, and was delighted to see some good friends again.
+Absurdly, perhaps, in the midst of many difficult moments, I had a few holidays, especially to Madrid and France, this year, and saw some good friends again.

 I also published a new poetry collection.